fbpx

 Nairobi is alive.
 Nairobi is an animal that needs caging.
 I had been to Nairobi countless times as a child, but the first time I came here on my own after school, I had heard all these scary tales about the city, how they will steal your socks even with your shoes on.
 But it was not that bad when I came over.
 I remember though that before the age of smartphones I would rather die than ask for directions from anyone on the street.
 But that was many years ago.

 Nairobi is so alive; there is something happening any day of the week.
-As an artist and creative, there are limitless opportunities, to create, to sell, to explore.
+As an artist and creative, there are limitless opportunities, to create, sell, to explore.
 I like that people here are so open to ideas.

 Nairobi never wakes up, because it never sleeps anyways – there is always something happening somewhere, someone coming up with something new.
 People are hungry for success in this town and that’s a good thing.